CollinErickson/comparer/README.md

 The goal of comparer is to make it easy to compare the results of different code chunks that are trying to do the same thing.
-The R package `microbenchmark` is great for comparing the speed of code, but there’s no way to compare their ouput to see which is more accurate.
+The R package `microbenchmark` is great for comparing the speed of code, but there’s no way to compare their output to see which is more accurate.

 ## Installation

-You can install comparer from github with:
+You can install comparer from GitHub with:

 ``` r
 # install.packages("devtools")